mtorresg/simplecrud/README.md

 simplecrud
 ==========
 I created this simple CRUD system using PHP.
-There is no that much validation and no CSS was implemented.
+There is no that much validation or CSS implemented.

 The route to the index is ../index.php.
 This page will list all the users and from there we can access the update and delete options.